The Sixties and Seventies (1962-1979)

 Traditional cotton shirts were replaced by artificial polyester fabrics: from the manufacturers' point of view these were not only cheaper, lighter and less moisture absorbent but also could be processed through a novel process of dye sublimation.
 This allowed colours and complex patterns to be applied with heat to the basic fabric in a manner not possible with natural fabrics and led to a design revolution.

 The new polyester kits became increasingly intricate as more manufacturers became involved with an eye for the developing replica kit market.
 French manufacturer Le Coq Sportif introduced pinstripes on Chelsea's1981-82 shirts while Spall created a similar design for Blackburn Rovers' yellow change kit.
-The French company went on to introduce some truly elegant designs for Everton, Aston Villa and Portsmouth and can be credited with creating derby county centenary shirtthe definitive 1980s design feature, the shadow stripe which was first worn by Tottenham Hotspur in 1982-83.
+The French company went on to introduce some truly elegant designs for Everton, Aston Villa and Portsmouth and can be credited with creating

 A third colour was introduced to the strips of most clubs: Liverpool, for example, who had introduced yellow to their kit in 1976, featured pale gray trim in the mid-1980s and later dark green.